-served and rural women.
-Corequisite: NURS 6101.

-N URS 6212 - Primary Care of Adults Clinical 2(0-8) Clinical elective in adult health care to enhance advanced nursing practice.
+NURS 6101 - Primary Care of Women anced nursing management of women.
+Content includes health main- nseling and nursing management of pregnancy and health problems NURS 6102 - Primary Care of Women Clinical A clinical elective in women's health to provide additional of served and rural women.
+Corequisite: NURS 6101. opportunities for analysis and synthesis of theory of care with under- NURS 6110 - Methods in Advanced Practice N ursing This course emphasizes the application of technology and a nursing to promote and/or maintain the health of individuals, fa variety of problem-solving techniques/strategies in advanced practice milies, groups and communities.
+Prerequisite: NURS 5120.
+NURS 6211 - Primary Care of Adults • r health promotion and disease prevention of adults/older adults and ching, developmental issues, counseling and nursing diagnosis and ems found in adults.
+Prerequisite: NURS 6101 NURS 6212 - Primary Care of Adults Clinical .
+Clinical elective in adult health care to enhance advanced n ursing practice.
 Corequisite: NURS 6211.
-N URS 6310 - Primary Care Issues in Health Promotion of Communities N URS 6101.
-N URS 6410 - Financial Management he ap This course provides the advanced practice nurse with an understanding of the fundamentals of the financial management of ealth care organizations.
-Emphasis is on the utilization of theories and principles covering accounting, financial statement analysis, oplied economics, cost analysis, and budgeting.
-Prerequisites: NURS 5710 or Permission of the Coordinator, Graduate Nursing Program.
-N URS 6510 - Health Care Policy ar sp This course offers students a comprehensive and analytic overview of the historic and contemporary involvement of government and politics in the development of health policy.
-Emphasis is on health politics and policy with historical, social, and economic persectives.
-Prerequisites: NURS 5810 or Permission of Coordinator, Graduate Nursing Program.
-N URS 6610 - Public Policy lif This course presents an overview of various models used by policy analysts and policy makers to analyze and evaluate political e.
-Students are exposed to the nature of public policy analysis.
-Prerequisite: NURS 6510.
-N URS 6620 - Advanced Teaching Practicum bo This practicum is designed to foster the student's development and competency as an educator.
-The focus of the experience is the oplication of curricula and learning theories to instructional design for nursing education.
-The practicum consists of experiences in oth classroom and clinical teaching udner the supervision of a senior faculty.
-The experiences are designed to provide an opportuty for the student to experience a career in the academic world of higher education.
-N URS 6622 - Advanced Practice Nursing II ci.
-This is the second of the two-clinical course sequence in application of theories and concepts related to the clinical nurse spealist role development in Community Health, Parent-Child Health and Psych-Mental Health.
-Prerequisites: NURS 5621 and satisfactory competion of Preliminary Comprehensive exam.
+NURS 6310 - Primary Care Issues in Health Pr romotion of Communities This seminar focuses on care needed to meet the needs of clie NURS 6101. ents with sensitivity to community and cultural differences.
+Prerequisite: NURS 6410 - Financial Management understanding of the fundamentals of the financial management of ries and principles covering accounting, financial statement analysis, IRS 5710 or Permission of the Coordinator, Graduate Nursing Program .
+NURS 6510 - Health Care Policy erview of the historic and contemporary involvement of government health politics and policy with historical, social, and economic per- Nursing Program.
+NURS 6610 - Public Policy This course presents an overview of various models used by life.
+Students are exposed to the nature of public policy analysis policy analysts and policy makers to analyze and evaluate political prerequisite: NURS 6510.
+NURS 6620 - Advanced Teaching Practicum application of curricula and learning theories to instructional de nt and competency as an educator.
+The focus of the experience is the esign for nursing education.
+The practicum consists of experiences in senior faculty.
+The experiences are designed to provide an opportu- d of higher education.
+NURS 6622 - Advanced Practice Nursing II This is the second of the two-clinical course sequence in ap pplication of theories and concepts related to the clinical nurse spe- Ith and Psych-Mental Health.
+Prerequisites: NURS 5621 and satisfactory com - pletion of Preliminary Comprehensive exam.

-NURS 6101 - Primary Care of Women

-This course presents the theoretical and clinical basis for advanced nursing management of women.
-Content includes health maintenance, health teaching, behavioral/developmental issues, counseling and nursing management of pregnancy and health problems nursing to promote and/or maintain the health of individuals, families, groups and communities.
-Prerequisite: NURS 5120.

-management of common minor acute and chronic health problems found in adults.
-Prerequisite: NURS 6101

-NURS 6720 - Advanced Practice Nursing Practicum 3(1-8) Focused clinical practicum in a selected area that allows for the application of theory in advanced practice role ment of clinical expertise.
-Prerequisite: Completion of all course work. e and the develop- NURS 6820 - Family Nurse Practitioner Practicum 4(1-12) An integrated clinical practicum focused on development and implementation of the advanced practitioner involved in a preceptorship in rural/urban family practice settings under the supervision of a clinical preceptor an Prerequisite: Completion of all course work, and satisfactory completion of preliminary comprehensive examination. role.
-Students are d graduate faculty.
-NURS 6920 - Thesis/Research Project 3(3-0) Research methodologies are used to investigate a nursing problem.
+Focused clinical practicum in a selected area that allows for the application of theory in advanced practice role and the development of clinical expertise.
+Prerequisite: Completion of all course work.

+An integrated clinical practicum focused on development and implementation of the advanced practitioner role.
+Students are involved in a preceptorship in rural/urban family practice settings under the supervision of a clinical preceptor and graduate faculty.
+Prerequisite: Completion of all course work, and satisfactory completion of preliminary comprehensive examination.

+Research methodologies are used to investigate a nursing problem.
 Prerequisite: NURS 5120.